Descanonge/clementhaeck.com/content/_index.md

 Welcome to my website !

-I am a postdoc in oceanography at the [LOCEAN](https://www.locean.ipsl.fr/en "Laboratoire d'Océanographie et du Climat: Expérimentations et Approches Numériques") laboratory (<a href="https://www.ipsl.fr/en" title="Institut Pierre-Simon Laplace">IPSL</a>), in Paris.
+I am a research engineer in oceanography at the [LOCEAN](https://www.locean.ipsl.fr/en "Laboratoire d'Océanographie et du Climat: Expérimentations et Approches Numériques") laboratory (<a href="https://www.ipsl.fr/en" title="Institut Pierre-Simon Laplace">IPSL</a>), in Paris.

-I work on the impact of sub-mesoscale fronts on the productivity and biodiversiy of phytoplankton.
+I work on quantifying the impact of sub-mesoscale fronts on the productivity and biodiversity of phytoplankton, using satellite data.
-Beyond these scientific questions, I am particularly interested in developing the methodology to make such studies easier to conduct, to replicate and to share.
+Beyond this, I am particularly interested in developing the methodology to make such studies easier to conduct, to replicate and to share.

 ## Contact